Erbil: Late Bronze

+Iron Age

+The region fell under the Neo-Assyrian Empire (935–605 BC).
+The city then changed hands a number of times including the Persian, Greek, Parthian, Roman and Sassanid rule.

 Under the Medes, Cyaxares might have settled a number of people from the ancient Iranian tribe of Sagartians in the Assyrian cities of Arbela and Arrapha (modern Kirkuk), probably as a reward for their help in the capture of Nineveh.
 According to Classical authors, the Persian emperor Cyrus the Great occupied Assyria in 547 BC and established it as an Achaemenid military protectorate state (or satrapy) called in Old Persian Aθurā (Athura), with Babylon as the capital.

+The Medes, and with them the Sagarthians, were to revolt against Darius I of Persia in 522 BC, but this revolt was firmly put down by the army which Darius sent out under the leadership of General Takhmaspada the following year.
+The events are depicted in the Behistun Inscription which stands today in the mountains of Iran's Kermanshah province.

 The Battle of Gaugamela, in which Alexander the Great defeated Darius III of Persia, took place in 331 BC approximately 100 km west of Erbil according to Urbano Monti's world map.
 After the battle, Darius managed to flee to the city.
 (Somewhat inaccurately, the confrontation is sometimes known as the "Battle of Arbela".)
 Subsequently, Arbela was part of Alexander's Empire.
 After the death of Alexander the Great in 323 BC, Arbela became part of the Hellenistic Seleucid Empire.

 Erbil became part of the region disputed between Rome and Persia under the Sasanids.
 During the Parthian era to early Sassanian era, Erbil became the capital of the state of Adiabene (Assyrian Ḥadyab).
-The town and kingdom are known in Jewish history for the conversion of the royal family to Judaism.
+The town and kingdom are known in Jewish history for the conversion of the royal family, notably Queen Helena of Adiabene, to Judaism.

 Its populace then gradually converted from the ancient Mesopotamian religion between the first and fourth centuries to Christianity, with Pkidha traditionally becoming its first bishop around 104 AD.
 The ancient Mesopotamian religion did not die out entirely in the region until the tenth century AD.
+There also existed a Christian community thought to be converts from Judaism.
 The Adiabene (East Syriac ecclesiastical province) in Arbela (Syriac: ܐܪܒܝܠ Arbel) became a centre of eastern Syriac Christianity until late in the Middle Ages.